Home pregnancy tests: Your most pressing questions, answered

 Pregnancy test: urine vs blood.
 Which is better?

-Both blood and urine tests work by detecting the level of hCG in your body, and both are similar in accuracy.
-Blood pregnancy tests must be administered by a healthcare professional.
-A blood pregnancy test is often quantitative, which means it measures the amount of hCG in your blood versus qualitative, which measures the presence of hCG in your blood.
+Both blood and urine tests detect hCG levels in your body and both are similar in accuracy.
+However, blood pregnancy tests must be administered by a healthcare professional.
+Blood tests are often quantitative, meaning they measure the amount of hCG in your blood versus qualitative, which only detects its presence.
 Blood pregnancy tests are typically only done if your hCG levels need to be monitored.
-You may not always receive the results of a blood pregnancy test the same day.
-Home pregnancy tests are easy to use and give you results in minutes.
+You may not always receive the results on the same day.

 Related Articles